 Among Cast Members it's "Employee Paychecks Cut On Thursday"

 The boat operator on one Troper's trip gave this gem: "Experimental Polyester Costumes Of Torture"

 Fur Against Fang: The theme of 2012's Halloween Celebration at Hong Kong Disneyland

-The whole of Disneyland Paris's Pirates Of the Caribbean ride counts as this, as it is the only version of the ride not to have been bowdlerised,and still contains, for instance, the pirates clutching a teenage girl's petticoats and wondering where she is, or updated for the film series.
-If anything, more crap is gotten past the radar in this version there is an addition where silhouettes of a woman being harassed by two pirates, and it seems like they are trying to sexually assault her.
+The whole of Disneyland Paris's Pirates Of the Caribbean ride counts as this, as it is the only version of the ride not to have been bowdlerised or updated for the film series; therefore, it still contains, for instance, the pirates clutching a teenage girl's petticoats and wondering where she is.
+If anything, more crap has gotten past the radar in this version: there are silhouettes of a woman being harassed by two pirates, and it seems like they are trying to sexually assault her.

 Before Great Moments with Mr Lincoln was opened, Disney's demonstrated their new animatronic technology to a group of Illinois government officials.
 They were not amused when the Lincoln figure broke down and started leaking redhydraulic fluid from its head.
 From then on all figures were switched to blue fluid.

 Green Aesop: Contained in Epcot's The Land pavilion and almost the entirety of the Animal Kingdom park.

 During the 1970s, the burning cabin on Tom Sawyer Island was changed to fake fire as people complained it wasted energy.
 The actual energy was trivial compared to Disneyland as a whole, of course.

 Guide Dang It: Some of the Hidden Mickies are in very hidden locations.
 How do people find these without a guide?

 Have a Gay Old Time: The Mexico ride ends with a cut-down rendition of the Three Caballeros' theme.
 Despite being clearly a brand-new recording made specially for the ride, the line "three gay caballeros" was left intact.